AleNoia/timer/README.md

 # 🕰️ Timer
- A timer to measuring time intervals.
+ A simple timer to measuring time intervals.

 If you have any question, suggestion or want to contact, mail me: